GovTechSG/purple-a11y-desktop/README.md

 Enter and run the Purple Ally.app in the newly created folder in ../out.

 #### Run and Debug
-Enter the code below to build Purple A11y Desktop.
+Enter the code below to build Oobee Desktop.

 ```shell
 npm run build
 ```

-Finally to start Purple A11y Desktop enter the code below.
+Finally to start Oobee Desktop enter the code below.

 ```shell
 npm run start